HOGENT-Web/csharp-ch-9-exercise-1/README.md

     }
 }
 ```
 15. Make this class a scoped service and inject an instance in the `Configure` method, finally call the `Seed` method
+16. Check if Entity Framework mapped every entity correctly.
+If not, create or update the `IEntityTypeConfiguration` for that specific entity, create a new migration, make sure the server executed the new migration and check again.
+Repeat this step until the database model is correct.
+    - The only optional fields are `Description`, `OrderDate`, `HasGiftWrapping` and `DeliveryDate`
+    - The `Total` in `Order` should not be persisted
-16. Implement a new `ProductService` which interacts with the database
+17. Implement a new `ProductService` which interacts with the database
-17. Use this new service in the `Server` (instead of the `FakeProductService`)
+18. Use this new service in the `Server` (instead of the `FakeProductService`)
-18. Make sure everything works
+19. Make sure everything works

 ## Solution